Live365

-LIVE365 is an Internet radio network where users are able to create their own online radio stations and listen to thousands of human curated stations.
+LIVE365 is an Internet radio network which enables users to create their own online radio stations and listen to thousands of human curated stations.
 Online radio stations on the Live365 network were created and managed by music and talk enthusiasts, including both hobbyists and professional broadcasters.
 Live365 also has many well established AM and FM stations that use Live365 broadcasting platform to simulcast their terrestrial radio streams.
 The Live365 network also features radio stations from artists such as Johnny Cash, David Byrne, Pat Metheny, Jethro Tull, and Frank Zappa.
 Live365 was created in 1999, and remains one of the longest running internet radio websites for listeners and broadcasters.

 This internet radio provides service in the United States, Canada, and the United Kingdom, with licenses from those countries' performance rights societies.

 History

 Nanocosm Inc. (the parent company of Live365) was a technology startup founded by two roommates from the Princeton class of 1981, Alex Sanford and Steve Follmer, whose initial product was NanoHome, a 3D "Virtual Home" website featuring 3D homepages on the World Wide Web.

 Live365 had its beginnings in a hosted community radio project developed by Nanocosm employee Andy Volk in his free time using Shoutcast technology, and later modified by employee Brian Lomeland.
 In 1998, Andy Volk shared the idea with Nanocosm CTO Peter Rothman, and they developed the concept for a new large-scale hosted community radio service dubbed Live365.
 After launch in July 1999, Live365 quickly eclipsed NanoHome, and the company soon shifted to solely focus on Live365 and online audio streaming services.

 At launch, broadcasting and listening on Live365 was free of charge.
 Stations had a maximum listener cap of 365 simultaneous listeners and 365 megabytes of storage for music and audio.
 In September 2001, Live365 began charging for use of its broadcasting services to remain financially viable in the wake of rising music royalty costs.
 More expensive plans allowed stations to have more simultaneous listeners and a greater amount of music file storage space.
 Members who joined before September 2001 could continue broadcasting with their original package for free.
 This model would later be replaced with one in which all members pay, but those who joined before September 2001 received a discount.
 In March 2003, Live365 launched their commercial-free membership called VIP.